Microsoft 365 Defender

 - Save the credential.
 You’re now ready to set up and activate the connection to bring in data from Azure.

 Step 4: Set up and activate the Microsoft 365 Defender integration to sync data

 A connection requires you to set a schedule and choose a site.
 The schedule determines when the sync occurs, and the site determines where any new Microsoft 365 Defender-only assets are created.

 - Activate a connection to Microsoft 365 Defender.
-You can access all available third-party connections from your inventory or tasks page.
+You can access all available third-party connections from the integrations page, your inventory, or the tasks page.

 - Choose the credential you added earlier.
 If you don’t see the credential listed, make sure it has access to the organization you are currently in.